NoteConnect/NConnect/docs/api.md

 ### nconnect.forEachLinkedNode(nodeId, callback)

-Loop through each note that linked with a specific node
+Loop through each node that linked with a specific node

 - `nodeId` <[String]> Id of a node
 - `callback` <[function]([HTMLElement], [Link])>